Blog

 It is January.
 The glitter from New Year’s has faded, Martin Luther King Jr. Day is quickly becoming a memory, and all we have to look forward to is THE GRIND.
 Trust me, I feel the January blues.
 My way to counteract them is with

-—Katie, Editor-in-Chief, Stance: Studies on the Family
+—Katie, Stance: Studies on the Family

 image from here